-With its accompanying software ActivInspire, the ActivPanel enables teachers to create and deliver dynamic and engaging lessons.
+With its accompanying ActivInspire lesson delivery software, the ActivPanel interactive screen enables teachers to create and deliver dynamic and engaging lessons.
 Its digital tools make it easy to explain complex concepts in a visual and interactive way, putting powerful resources at the teacher’s fingertips to facilitate group discussion.

 While students learn best in the classroom, current circumstances dictate that schools also need to be prepared to pivot back to remote learning in the event of local lockdowns.
 Where this is the case, ActivInspire provides a flexible software solution that can be used not only in the classroom – but also to support students learning at home.